 The Trail Pistol is a tough 120mm trail bike.

 Based in Denver, Colorado, Guerrilla Gravity is a small manufacturer making big waves in the mountain bike industry.
-They employ Revved Carbon, and aerospace technology which produces frames that are over 300% more impact resistant, but match the strength and stiffness of traditional carbon.
-GG's frames are modular, so you can always change the travel and geometry of your bike to match your terrain or riding style.
+They use Revved Carbon, an aerospace technology which produces frames that are over 300% more impact resistant, but match the strength and stiffness of traditional carbon.
+GG's frames are modular, so you can easily change the travel and geometry of your bike to match your terrain or riding style.